Privacy statement Westport Notarissen N.V.

 Source of processed personal data

-If our office processes personal data about you that we have not obtained from you, this will always be done in the context of the assignment given to us.
-The source of that data will then be one of the following:
+If our firm processes your personal data that we have not acquired from you, this will always be done in the context of the commission/instruction given to us.
+The source of that data could be one of the following:

 Transmission of your personal data

-Our office will only transmit your personal data to others (third parties) in case of a statutory obligation or if such is imperative for performance of the assigned work.
+Our firm will only transfer your personal data to others (third parties) in case of a statutory obligation or if it is imperative for performance of the assigned work.

-Our office provides personal data to the following recipients:
+Our firm provides personal data to the following recipients:

-In order to provide our services, it may be necessary for us to transfer your personal data to a recipient in a country outside the EU.
-In that case, Westport Notarissen N.V. will ensure that such transfer of data is in accordance with applicable laws and regulations.
+In order to provide our services, it may be necessary for us to provide your personal data to a recipient in a country outside the EU.
+In that case, Westport Notarissen N.V. will ensure that such a transmission of data is in accordance with the applicable laws and regulations.

 Retention of your personal data

-Your personal data will not be retained by our office longer than necessary for the purpose for which they were collected, for the performance of statutory duties and the fulfilment of statutory obligations or the performance of agreements (e.g., to comply with limitation periods).
-Statutory retention periods such as those prescribed by the Notarial Office Act and the Public Records Act are applicable.
-Notarial instruments are retained indefinitely.
+Your personal data will not be retained by our firm longer than necessary for the purpose for which they were collected, for the performance of legal duties and the fulfilment of legal obligations or the execution of agreements (e.g., to comply with limitation periods).
+Statutory retention periods such as those prescribed by the Notarial Act (“Wet op het Notarisambt”) and the Public Records Act (“Archives Act”) are applicable.
+Notarial deeds are retained in perpetuity.

 Your rights with regard to personal data processed by us

-If your personal data are processed by our office, you may exercise the rights set out below on the grounds of the General Data Protection Regulation.
+If your personal data is processed by our firm, you may exercise the rights set out below on the grounds of the General Data Protection Regulation (“Algemene Verordening Gegevensbescherming”).

-You can do this by submitting a (preferably written) request via the contact details in this privacy statement.
+You can do this by submitting a (preferably written) request via the contact details (mentioned in this privacy statement).
 Before we grant your request, we will first verify your identity by means of a valid identity document.

 Right of access of the data subject

-You can always enquire which personal data our office processes, for what purpose and for how it is retained.
-There may be a legal ground that prevents us from responding to your request; we will review your request and inform you accordingly.
+You can always enquire which personal data our firm processes, for what purpose and the duration of the retention of the personal data.
+Please note that there may be a legal ground that prevents us from granting your request; we will review your request and inform you accordingly.

 Right of rectification

 If you believe that certain data has not been processed correctly, you have the right to request rectification thereof.
-If this concerns information contained in a notarial instrument, rectification is not possible and a new instrument will have to be drawn up as an addendum to the incorrect document.
+If this concerns information contained in a notarial deed, rectification is not possible and a new deed will have to be drawn up as an addendum to the incorrect deed.

-If you wish your personal data to be deleted, you may submit a request to this effect.
-The notary may not remove any data contained in a notarial instrument.
+If you wish for your personal data to be deleted, you may submit a request to this effect.
+The notary may not remove any data contained in a notarial deed.

 Right to restriction of processing

-If you wish to restrict the processing of personal data by our office (in anticipation of your request for rectification of your personal data, an objection to processing or because you do not want data to be deleted despite the fact that processing is unlawful), you may submit a request to this effect.
+If you wish to restrict the processing of personal data by our firm (in anticipation of your request for rectification of your personal data, an objection to processing or because you do not want data to be deleted despite the fact that processing of that data is unlawful), you may submit a request to this effect.

 Right to data portability

-If your personal data are not processed for a notarial instrument and you want to transfer the personal details to another service provider, you can submit a request to this effect.
-Such a transfer is not always possible, however, as statutory obligations incumbent on notaries may preclude it.
+If your personal data are not processed for a notarial deed and you want to transfer the personal data to another service provider, you can submit a request to this effect.
+Such a transfer is not always possible, however, as legal notarial obligations may preclude it.

 Right of objection